 Do some gift-giving

 Shift focus from yourself to your clients.
 Show them you care by providing different free perks such as a free book, podcast, webinar, trial lessons.
-You may even create a promo code allowing clients to use your service at no cost for a limited time period.

 Collect case studies

 Ask clients to share their experience with your product or service via personal email or social networks.
 You may even launch a competition for the best story with one of your products/services as a prize.
 Make sure to contact the winner before publishing their story on your social channels: they may be private people, unwilling to have their identity exposed to the world.

 Even though people claim they do not like time pressures, last chance emails work.
 Such emails should be short and precise and induce a sense of urgency among the readers.
 Do not overuse them, however: there can’t be too many last chances.
 Also, be careful not to send such emails to people who’ve already registered for your webinar: it can stir confusion and irritation among them.

 Set the false modesty aside and talk about your most successful products/services.
 Explain how they were created and what applications they found among your audience.
 If you create webinars, describe your most viewed and celebrated webinar, why you think that was the case and what the participants will gain if they sign up for your next event.

 Let your clients help you improve.
 The more you listen to your clients, the better experience you can provide and the more professional you will be.
 Collect their feedback and use it a source of inspiration for your email campaigns, webinars and articles.
 Titles such as “What we learned from our clients” and “Feedback that inspired us” will definitely catch your audience’s attention.